-Gartner predicts that 100 million consumers will be shopping using AR by 2020.
 In a recent survey, 35% of respondents said that they would be shopping online more if they could virtually try on a product before buying it.
 A further 22% declared that they would be less likely to visit a brick-and-mortar store if Augmented Reality was available in their favorite e-commerce platform.

 In the future, we're going to see a lot more businesses using AR for their products.
 Augmented Reality will become standard in social media and e-commerce platforms.